Chetham's School of Music: Other buildings

 The Millgate Building, the former site of Manchester Grammar School, is a Grade II listed building designed by Alfred Waterhouse in the 1870s.
 Attached to it is the Nicholls Building, which was originally built in 1955.
 Combined, they are known as The Long Millgate Buildings, which contain The Whiteley Hall, school gym, school kitchen and dining room, art department, and two student boarding houses.
 Following the opening of the New School Building in 2012, many of the old classrooms inside were repurposed and refurbished as student accommodation.
 A top-down extension of the Nicholls Building was completed in 2004, allowing for the construction of these additional boarding facilities.
 Originally purposed as sixth form accommodation, the Nicholls Building now only contains Victoria House for junior boarders.

 The Waterhouse Building (formerly known as The Vallins Arts Centre) is another building on the site designed by Alfred Waterhouse in 1878.
-Waterhouse is Grade II listed and styled as a medieval chapel, it contains both upper and lower floor spaces often used as overflow classrooms and large ensemble rooms.
+Waterhouse is Grade II listed and styled as a medieval chapel, it contains both upper and lower floor spaces often used as overflow classrooms, exam spaces and large rehearsal rooms.
 Waterhouse was responsible for much of the alterations made to College House in the 19th century, and so the building was renamed in recognition of this.
 It formerly housed the school's drama department until the late 2010's, when the department was relocated to the lower levels of College House.
 It has been speculated that this building could eventually be repurposed as a future visitors centre for the adjacent Chetham's Library.

 New College House is the third boarding house and was opened by HM Queen Elizabeth II in 1994.
-Located adjacent to what is now Urbis and Cathedral Gardens, it was originally purpose-built as the Girls' House.
+Located adjacent to what is now the National Football Museum and Cathedral Gardens, it was originally purpose-built as the Girls' House.
 It now houses both middle and sixth form students, complete with its own sixth form common room.

-A small section of the former Palatine Building (demolished in 2016) also remains at the disused entrance gates adjacent to Manchester Cathedral and The Glade of Light Memorial.
+A small section of the former Palatine Building (demolished in 2016) also remains at the disused South Gate entrance adjacent to Manchester Cathedral and The Glade of Light Memorial.
 This section remains due to Grade I restrictions in relation to the medieval outer walls at Chetham's.